jaybabel/drinks_ahoy/README.md

 Day 7 - paperwork, last few tweaks, and final deploy.

 ## Code Snippet
 Each of us had areas during the development process that were challenging that we were able to overcome.
-What I am the most proud of is that through the code development process over the weekend I was able to finish my text search and ingredient features and they worked perfectly with Jay's cocktail details rendering page.
-It was really cool to see our code work so well and almost like plug-and-play.
-By utilizing this one render page for the cocktail we saved each of us from additional development time, avoided code reuse, and ensured common rendering regardless of what type of search input was used.
+What we are most pleased with is that code developed independently over the weekend for the text search and ingredient features worked perfectly with the cocktail details rendering page.
+It was really cool to see our code work so well, almost like plug-and-play.
+By utilizing one render page for the cocktail we saved each of us from additional development time, avoided code reuse, and ensured common rendering regardless of what type of search input was used.

 ## Issues and Resolutions
 One challenge was the way the API provided us drink ingredients and their measurements in its response.
 Rather than putting multiple ingredients into an array it listed them out like strIngredient1 ... strIngredient1.
 This prohibited us from being able to use the .map function and we had to look for alternatives.
 We believe that with more time we would have been able to incorporate a For loop, but for now we did use multiple lines of code to reach MVP.

+When selecting a drink from the alphabetic search, our initial thought was to pass an array index to the detail page and render the data that had already been retrieved.
+We found we couldn't simply pass an array index so we had to make another API call to retrieve the drink by its ID number.

+Another problem with the alphabetic search was due to state.
+When a button was clicked to list drinks for a given letter, the display refreshed with the drinks previously selected.
+For example, the display defaulted to drinks beginning with "A".
+If "B" was selected it appeared nothing changed.
+THen if "C" was selected the display would list the drinks beginning with "B".
+The solution was to insert an "await" statement in the getLetter method so the state could get updated to the new letter before making the next API call.

 Formatting with so many potential graphics on the search results was challenging.
 We overcame a lot of those and also used bootstrap/bootswatch to help with the styling.
 Bootswatch made it pretty easy, but introduces some additional challenges to tweaking after it is implemented.